How to Make a Complaint

 What should I do if I am unsatisfied with the outcome?

-If following this you remain unsatisfied with the financial services business’s action or non-action, you may decide to refer it on to the Channel Islands Financial Ombudsman.
+If after following the above you remain unsatisfied with the action or non-action from the financial services business, you may decide to refer your complaint on to the Channel Islands Financial Ombudsman.
 There is no cost to you for using this service.

 Who else can I contact?

-If the business that you are having an issue with does not carry out licensed activities then you may wish to seek help from Guernsey Trading Standards.
-For more information go to Guernsey Trading Standards.
+If the business that you are having an issue with does not carry out licensed activities, then you may wish to seek help from Guernsey Trading Standards.

 Should I also contact the Commission?

-As the supervisor of financial services in defined areas, the Commission is able to investigate complaints, but only in the context of whether they reveal matters of concern to the Commission as an authorising and supervisory body.
-It is the Channel Islands Financial Ombudsman or the Law Courts that is able adjudicate or decide on whether you should be compensated by the business your complaint is about.
+As the supervisor of financial services in defined areas, the Commission is only able to investigate complaints in the context of whether they reveal matters of concern to the Commission as an authorising and supervisory body.
+It is the Channel Islands Financial Ombudsman or the Law Courts that are able adjudicate or decide whether you should be compensated by the business your complaint is about.
 However, if you believe your complaint should be brought to our attention, we would be pleased to hear from you.

-If you refer your complaint to the Commission, please ensure you provide as much information as possible, including copies of all relevant correspondence with the financial services provider.
-This will enable us to understand your complaint.
-All complaints should be made in writing, preferably by email to [email protected].
+If you refer your complaint to the Commission, please ensure you provide as much information as possible to help us understand your complaint, including copies of all relevant correspondence with the financial services provider.
+All complaints should be made in writing, preferably sent by email to [email protected].

 What can the Commission do?

-Where the financial services business licensed by the Commission appears not to have observed good conduct of business, or appears to have breached the regulatory laws under which it operates, the Commission will look into this to verify whether the entity has acted in accordance with the relevant laws.
-It is important to be aware that the Commission is not an Ombudsman.
-It is therefore not empowered under the Law to compel the regulated business to offer compensation or redress to you as the complainant.
+Where the financial services business licensed by the Commission appears not to have observed good conduct of business or appears to have breached the regulatory laws under which it operates, the Commission will look into this to verify whether the entity has acted, or failed to act, in accordance with the relevant laws.

 Although this can be frustrating for you as the complainant, it is important to remember that the Commission is only able to operate within its regulatory framework.